Two Years Ago: French Chicken Salad

 4 ounces thinly sliced prosciutto

-Two 6-ounce jars marinated artichoke hearts, drained and chopped
+Two 6-ounce jars marinated artichoke hearts, drained and

 1 pound fresh mozzarella, sliced